 Francie Wolgin became the Executive Director for Growing Well in 2015.
 She is responsible for the nurturing of new school-based health centers and consults on the sustainability of existing centers.
-She also continues in her role as Senior Program Officer for Interact for Health, with grantmaking to plan and implement creative new SBHC sites and supporting initiatives to improve other aspects of community health.
-Ms. Wolgin acts as a catalyst and convener to bring funders to the table to provide primary care, vision, and dental services for students.
+In 2021, she retired after 20 years as Senior Program Officer for Interact for Health focused on grantmaking to plan and implement creative new SBHC sites and supporting initiatives to improve other aspects of community health.
+Ms. Wolgin acts as a catalyst and convener to support primary care, vision, and dental services for students.

-In 2012 she was recognized as one of LOTH’s 100 Minds Thought Leaders in the Greater Cincinnati region.
+Growing Well received the Florence Nightengale Team Excellence award in 2019.
+In 2012 Ms. Wolgin was recognized as one of LOTH’s 100 Minds Thought Leaders in the Greater Cincinnati region.
 She graduated from Leadership Ohio in 2001.
 She was named the 1999 Distinguished Alumni of the University of Cincinnati, College of Nursing, where she earned her BSN and Master’s degrees.
 In 1998, Francie received the Belinda Puetz Award from the National Nursing Staff Development Organization.
 Ms. Wolgin has held adjunct faculty appointments at the University of Cincinnati, Northern Kentucky University, Duke University, and the University of Michigan.
-She currently serves on the University of Cincinnati’s College of Nursing Alumni Council, the Children’s Oral Health Network Board, the MedCom Advisory Board, and the Interact for Change Health Scholarship Committee.
-She has also served on the board of the Ohio School-Based Health Alliance.
+She currently serves as VP of the University of Cincinnati’s College of Nursing Alumni Council, the Children’s Oral Health Network Board, the OH School Based Health Alliance Board, and the Interact for Change Health Scholarship Committee.

 Dr. Marilyn Crumpton is a board-certified pediatrician who has served as medical director for the Division of School & Adolescent Health at the Cincinnati Health Department and medical consultant for Cincinnati Public Schools since 2008.
 Dr. Crumpton has served as President of the Ohio School-Based Health Alliance, and she has been Growing Well’s Medical Director since 2006.